-Class on the third anniversary of the subscription.
+Base Share Class Eligible investors Initial investment Additional investment Holding amount Additional features Т Distributors buying Shares on behalf of their clients, by agreement with the Management Company USD 5,000 USD 1,000 USD 5,000 Available only to those Sub-Funds for which specific distribution arrangements have been made with the Management Company.
+Automatically switches to D Share Class on the third anniversary of the subscription.
 This may create tax liability.
 V Only available to collective investment schemes established in Brazil and managed by JPMorgan Chase & Co., by agreement with the Management Company.
-USD 10 million USD 1,000 USD 10 million Only offered as (hedged to BRL) Share Classes Х, Ү EU: Eligible Counterparties and Additional Investors Non EU: Institutional Investors by agreement with the Management Company or JPMorgan Chase & Co. with a separate fee arrangement in respect of advisory fees On application On application On application None
+USD 10 million USD 1,000 USD 10 million Only offered as (hedged to BRL) Share Classes W Spanish Eligible Counterparties and Additional Investors and only by agreement with the Management Company based on its requirements.
+USD 100 million USD 1,000 USD 100 million Available only to those Sub-Funds for which specific distribution arrangements have been made with the Management Company. Х, Ү EU: Eligible Counterparties and Additional Investors Non EU: Institutional Investors by agreement with the Management Company or JPMorgan Chase & Co. with a separate fee arrangement in respect of advisory fees On application On application On application None